yuanchuang/straapi-documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/21yunbox.md

 ---
-title: 21YunBox Deployment - Strapi Developer Docs
+title: 21YunBox 部署 - Strapi 开发人员文档
 description: Learn in this guide how to update an existing Strapi project so it can be deployed on 21YunBox.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/21yunbox.html
 ---